Shay Knighten: Professional career

 Knighten was drafted 20th overall by USSSA Pride in the 2019 NPF Draft.
 On June 10, 2019, she signed a one-year contract with the team.
 During her first season with the team in 2019, she batted 2–3 with a double and three RBI in the Cowles Cup championship game, to help USSSA Pride win the NPF Championship.

 Coaching career

 On September 18, 2019, Knighten was named a student assistant coach for the Sooners.
 On October 7, 2020, Knighten was named an assistant coach for the San Diego Toreros softball team.

 Personal life

 Knighten was born to Kenny and Marci Knighten.
 She has two sisters, Briayna and Marjani, and one brother, Marquis.
-He father, Kenny, played baseball at USC, and her sister, Marjani, played softball at Nebraska and was an All-American in 2016.
+Her father, Kenny, played baseball at USC, and her sister, Marjani, played softball at Nebraska and was an All-American in 2016.